spawaskar-cora/cora-docs/docs/user-guide/skeletalelements.md

    - Inventory Completed Status
    - Reviewed Status

-The Zones pane displays the following information about the bone:
+The Zones pane displays various zones of the bone.
+For example below are the following zones about the bone Radius:

 - Lateral half of radial head
 - Medial half of radial head